pbouamriou/watch-fs/README.md

 ## Event Aggregation

 Similar events occurring within 1 second are automatically grouped with a counter, reducing noise and making it easier to track rapid changes.
+You can toggle this feature on/off using the **a** key.

+**When enabled (default)**: Similar events are grouped together with a counter **When disabled**: All individual events are shown separately

 ## Dependencies